 Minimizes Serious Falls

-This datapoint measures the percent of long-term care residents which sustained a fall leading to major injury.
-Falls can arise for a variety of reasons, but excessive numbers of falls may be a sign of lower quality nursing care.
+This metric is an indication of the percentage of long-term residents who sustained falls leading to severe injury.
+Falls can happen for a variety of reasons, but high rates of falls resulting in injuries could be a sign of lower quality nursing care.

 Minimizes Urinary Tract Infections